Sample Partnerships to Support Diversity, Equity and Inclusion

-This resource forms a part of Illuminate Opportunity: Equity in the Workplace, a set of HR tools developed by EHRC for Alberta electricity and renewables employers.
+This resource forms a part of Illuminate Opportunity: Equity in the Workplace, a set of HR tools developed for Alberta electricity and renewables employers

 Partnerships can be invaluable in helping you further and sustain your DEI efforts, through: